 Many people with AMD have drusen.
 These alone do not cause vision loss.
 But when drusen grow in size or number, you are at risk for getting early or intermediate AMD.
 There are not always symptoms with these stages of AMD, though people with intermediate AMD might start to notice a blurred spot in their central vision.

-Advanced AMD develops when cells in your macula begin to break down or when wet AMD develops.
+Advanced dry AMD develops when cells in your macula begin to break down or when wet AMD develops.
 This is when the blurred spot in your central vision starts getting bigger and darker.
 That is what robs you of your central vision.

 Dry AMD and AREDS Vitamins

 AREDS 2 (Age-Related Eye Disease Study 2) was a very large research study.
 It looked at taking vitamins and minerals daily for AMD.
 This study found that certain nutritional supplements could help some people who have a lot of drusen.
 These supplements may also lower risk of wet AMD and vision loss in the second eye of people who lost vision in one eye from AMD.
 Taking the following nutritional supplements every day may help these people lower their risk of getting late-stage or wet AMD:

-It is important to remember that nutritional supplements are not a cure for AMD, but they may help to slow the disease in some people with certain forms of AMD.
+It is important to remember that nutritional supplements are not a cure for AMD but may help slow the disease in some people with certain forms of AMD.
 Your ophthalmologist can check your eyes to see if you may benefit from these supplements.

 Should you take nutritional supplements for AMD?